attyansha18/Project/README.md

 # mern
-This is a repo for mern project
+This is a repo for mern project.